HobnobMancer/cazy_webscraper/docs/pdb.rst

 ``--timeout``, ``-t`` - Connection timout limit (seconds).
 Default: 45.

 ``--uniprot_accessions`` - Path to text file containing a list of UniProt accessions to retrieve protein data for.
 A unique accession per line.

-``--update_seq`` - If a newer version of the protein sequence is available, overwrite the existing sequence for the protein in the database.
-Default is false, the protein sequence is **not** overwritten and updated.

 ``--verbose``, ``-v`` - Enable verbose logging.
 This does **not** set the SQLite engine ``echo`` parameter to True.
 Default: False.